 Lago Di Garda Lombardy And The Lakes, Italy Travel Guide

-Discover a wide array of activities, from serene walks to thrilling sports, set against the backdrop of Lake Garda's natural splendor.
+Discover a wide array of activities, from serene walks to thrilling sports, set compared to the setting of Lake Garda's natural splendor.

 Accessible by rotating cable car, Monte Baldo has many trails, from easy strolls to challenging climbs.
 All routes offer wonderful lake views.

 A scenic former road, now a popular hiking and cycling trail carved into the cliff face overlooking Riva del Garda.
-It is relatively simple to medium.
+It is relatively easy to medium.

 Trails vary from gentle lakeside paths to difficult mountain trails needing proper gear.
 Always check maps and difficulty ratings before a hike.